BluePengcho/Camera-Optical-Flow-Tracking-Into-VTube-Studio/README.md

 **Download and Install Instructions**
 ------
 Download **'CameraOpticalFlowTrackingIntoVTubeStudio.zip'** from the latest version in **'Releases'** (found on the right side of the project page).
 Or alternatively download the code as **'Download Zip'**.
 Unzip the folder then add the project in the Unity Hub (tested with Unity 2021.3.0f1 other versions might still work).
+Run in Unity and open the 'CameraOpticalFlowTracking' Scene in the Scenes folder.

 **Head Tracking**
 ------